What is CAIQ?

 CAIQ v4 includes new features that are expected to increase the value for its users - both cloud service providers and customers.
 These features include:

 - 261 questions instead of the 310 found in v3.1

 - Structural changes that offer the user the possibility to show additional accountability and transparency about their security and privacy practices

 Learn more about CAIQ v4 in this blog.

 CAIQ-Lite is a shorter and condensed version of CAIQ that allows cloud customers to more easily engage with their service providers.
-CAIQ-Lite contains 71 questions compared to the 261 found in the CAIQ, while still addressing all 16 of the CCM’s control domains.
-This is a great option for a fast-paced cloud provider environment that isn’t suited to a more thorough questionnaire like the CAIQ.
+CAIQ-Lite contains 124 questions compared to the 261 found in CAIQ, while still addressing all of CCM’s control domains.
+This is a great option for a fast-paced or low-risk cloud provider environment that isn’t suited to a more thorough questionnaire like CAIQ.

 CAIQ-Lite can be accessed for free on our website.

 Download CAIQ v4 here or visit the Consensus Assessments Working Group page to learn more about CSA research for vendor assessments.

 #1 What You Need to Know About the Diaxin Team Ransomware Group